 Flood & Drain Hydroponics Systems

-This hydroponics system is also known as an ‘ebb & flow system’, which requires these equipments: a container for growing plants, another container to hold the nutrient solution, a submersible pump, tubing, a timer, an overflow tube set, and a growing media.
+Best for: growers who need flexibility and puts them in better control of plant roots.
+This hydroponics system is also known as an ‘ebb & flow system’ that requires equipments such as a container for growing plants, another container to hold the nutrient solution, a submersible pump, tubing, a timer, an overflow tube set, and a growing media.

 The flooding process is achieved by using a water pump, a reservoir located below the tray, and a timer to monitor the flooding process.
 After the flooding process, the nutrient solution goes back down towards the reservoir, where is supplied with oxygen by an air pump and an air stone.
 This process of flooding and draining is repeated numerous times, as necessary.